Phytophthora megakarya: Hosts and symptoms

 Phytophthora megakaryas only known host is Theobroma cacao, or the cocoa tree, located in West and Central Africa.
 It is considered to be the most virulent species of Phytophthora which infects T. cacao, causing the greatest percentage of yield loss.
-This pathogen causes black pod disease which produces an array of symptoms throughout the host’s life cycle.P. megakarya is a facultative parasite that can infect any part of the cacao tree at any time under optimal environmental conditions.
+This pathogen causes black pod disease which produces an array of symptoms throughout the host’s life cycle.Phytophthora megakarya is a facultative parasite that can infect any part of the cacao tree at any time under optimal environmental conditions.
 Trees as young as seedlings may show symptoms of infection such as blight or root rot.
 Bark wounds, called cankers, can form on stems and branches as a result of disease.
 Infected cocoa pods rot and turn black, providing insight on the origin of the disease name.
 Other symptoms that may occur include damping off, dieback, lesions, mummification, premature drop, soft rot, and shriveling.

 The process of infection by P. megakarya is quite rapid.
 Small translucent spots on the pod can be seen 2 to 3 days after infection.
 Whitish spores can be seen growing on these spots 3 to 5 days following their emergence.
 The spots will grow and darken in color until eventually the entire pod turns black and becomes mummified.
 In more advanced stages, the pathogen may take over the internal tissues and cause the cocoa beans to become warped.
 P. megakarya also readily forms stem cankers that are usually confined to the lower part of the tree, but may be present anywhere on the tree.
-Canker lesions may extend beneath the soil surface, providing a source of primary inoculum.P. megakarya can be distinguished from other Phytophthora species by its production of gametangia.
+Canker lesions may extend beneath the soil surface, providing a source of primary inoculum.Phytophthora megakarya can be distinguished from other Phytophthora species by its production of gametangia.
 These gametangia have large nuclei containing five to six chromosomes and sporangia growing off of medium-length stalks.